adeeljameel810-byte/Networking-/README.md

 - **Code Examples**: Real-world implementations in Python and other languages
 - **Visual Guides**: Diagrams and flowcharts for complex concepts
 - **Interview Prep**: Common networking questions and answers
-- **Cheat Sheets**: Quick reference guides for protocols and commands
+- **Cheat Sheets**: Quick reference guides for protocols and commands.

 ### What You'll Learn:
 ✅ OSI Model & TCP/IP Model